djeada/Algorithms-And-Data-Structures/README.md

 * Python 3.6+

 <h1>How to run examples?</h1>
-Each algorithm implementation has it's own subfolder with source code, unit tests and build files.
-They are all independent of each other and should be built indepndently.
+Each algorithm implementation has its own subfolder with source code, unit tests and build files.
+They are all independent of each other and should be built independently.

 Go to the project directory and run the following commands to create a C++ project and run unit tests: